-For more practical, tips, check out Resume Success Secrets: How to Write a Resume That Gets the Job!, written by our Managing Director, Kate Prior.
+For more practical, tips, check out Resume Success Secrets: How to Write a Resume That Gets the Job!, written by our Chief Executive Officer, Kate Prior.
 This book shot to #1 on Amazon in its category when released.
 You can buy a copy here.

 Do you want a dream job in the APS?